xinhe-lab/ctwas/README.md

 1. Preparing the input data.

-2. Computing associations of molecular traits with the phenotype (Z-scores).
+2. Computing associations of genes with the phenotype (Z-scores).

 3. Estimating the model parameters.

-4. Fine-mapping causal molecular traits
+4. Fine-mapping causal genes

-The outputs of cTWAS are posterior inclusion probabilities (PIPs) for all variants and molecular traits.
+The outputs of cTWAS are posterior inclusion probabilities (PIPs) for all variants and genes.

 To learn more about the ctwas R package, we recommend starting with this introductory tutorial: